 In Gujarat, AKRSP has been working in drought-prone areas, some of which are also prone to coastal salination, for over 30 years.
 Some of the programme areas are extremely water-stressed, making water conservation and community-based irrigation approaches key to sustaining agricultural production.
 We set up farmer producer groups and help them negotiate growing and purchasing agreements with agro-input suppliers and processors.

 The System of Rice Intensification (SRI), which increases productivity by improving the management of soil, water, plants and nutrients, has been very successful.
 Yields have increased by up to 50 percent, allowing farmers to allocate more land to valuable cash crops such as cotton.
 Farmers have replicated SRI principles for other crops such as maize and wheat with significant improvements in productivity.
-In 2015, as part of our work to improve farmers’ livelihoods, AKF and AKRSP began a better cotton initiative with farmers in Gujarat as well as an organic cotton project in Madhya Pradesh.
+As part of our work to improve farmers’ livelihoods, AKF and AKRSP undertook a better cotton initiative with farmers in Gujarat as well as an organic cotton project in Madhya Pradesh.

 The Self Help Group-run solar powered irrigation scheme in Muzaffarpur, Bihar, India was set up in April 2016 with the support of the Aga Khan Rural Support Programme (AKRSP).
 The scheme is run by 12 SHG members.